 Kenosha is one of my favourite places in Wisconsin and it is full of awesome museums.
 One of my favourite museums is the Kenosha History Center and the Southport Light Station Museum.
 The lighthouse was built in 1866.
 You can climb the 72 steps to the top to see awesome views of the harbour.
 On a clear day, see the Chicago skyline!

 Related Reading: Self Guided Walking Tour of Downtown Kenosha Wisconsin

 House On The Rock – Spring Green

 I honestly don’t know how to explain what the House On The Rock is.
 It’s like a museum mixed with a crazy collection of STUFF.
-There’s a massive indoor carousel, an infinity room, collections of doll houses, miniature circus’, an outdoor Japanese Garden and a whole bunch of other things!
-At Christmas time they have a room with over 6000 Santa models (although I’m not sure if that would be a little creepy!), but other sections of the house are closed while this exhibit is on display!
+There’s a massive indoor carousel, an infinity room, collections of doll houses, miniature circus’, an outdoor Japanese Garden and more!
+At Christmas time they have a room with over 6000 Santa models, but other sections of the house are closed while this exhibit is on display!

 Apostle Islands National Lakeshore

 The Apostle Islands National Lakeshore is in the far north of the state, in Lake Superior (most of Wisconsin’s ‘coast’ is on Lake Michigan).
-There are various rock formations and ‘sea caves’ which can be reached via a hiking trail or another popular option is to kayak to them or take a boat trip.
+There are various rock formations and ‘sea caves’ which can be reached via a hiking trail.
+Another popular option is to kayak to them or take a boat trip.
 From looking at photos, I’d imagine that the best views of the caves are from the water.

 Devil’s Lake State Park – Baraboo